Technology Due Diligence in Private Equity: The Technical Debt No One Discloses

 Reality Check:

-Most M&A or PE-deal diligence frameworks prioritize financials, customer base, legal/I&P compliance, and commercial fit.
-These are essential but they don’t tell the whole story.
-Here’s where the blind spots come in.
-The exposure layer is the gap between what the story says and what the system can actually sustain.
+Here is where the blind spots compound.
+The exposure layer is the gap between what the story says and what the system can actually sustain:

 This is why post-close value creation collapses in a repeatable pattern.
-HBR has written about how integration is where M&A outcomes are won or lost, but most deal motion still treats technical integration and platform integrity as “later.”
+Integration is where M&A outcomes are won or lost, but most deal motion still treats technical integration and platform integrity as a later problem.

 Technical debt is the only part of the business the seller is never incentivized to quantify.
 It stays invisible until the first push on growth, integration, AI, or compliance.